kyma-project/control-plane/docs/kyma-environment-broker/08-05-orchestrate-kyma-upgrade.md

 }"
    ```

->**NOTE:** If the **dryRun** parameter specified in the request body is set to `true`, the upgrade is executed but the upgrade request is not sent to the Runtime Provisioner.
+>**NOTE:** If the **dryRun** parameter specified in the request body is set to `true`, the upgrade is executed but the upgrade request is not sent to Runtime Provisioner.

-3. To configure strategy of your orchestration, use the following request example:
+3. If you want to configure [the strategy of your orchestration](#details-orchestration-strategies), use the following request example:

 ```bash
 curl --request POST "https://$BROKER_URL/upgrade/kyma" \